 The Beginner’s Dream Duo: HTML and CSS

-Practicing HTML and CSS is a great way to begin your coding journey—whether you’re using them as a stepping stone to lower-level languages (closer to computer language than human language) or as a jumpstart on your programming career.
+If you are just starting to look into coding for beginners, practicing HTML and CSS is a great way to begin your coding journey—whether you’re using them as a stepping stone to lower-level languages (closer to computer language than human language) or as a jumpstart on your programming career.
 Before we go into why HTML and CSS are the easiest to learn and why they’re so valuable to learn in tandem, let’s explain what each language is.

 - Hypertext Markup Language (HTML) – HTML is the most widely used programming language for building websites, web pages, and web-based applications.
 It’s a simple, yet powerful tool for new and advanced coders to create the layout and underlying structure of anything web-based.